Edna-cyber/monet_generator/README.md

 ## How to Use

-1. Make sure you've installed necessary packages in the **Setup** section of painter.ipynb.
+1. Make sure you've installed all the necessary packages in the **Setup** section of painter.ipynb.
 Running this notebook doesn't require GPU or TPU.
 2. Code for saving and restoring checkpoints are provided in the notebook to help training the model over a large number of epochs.
+3. I've listed all my experiments by the end of the notebook, using the deep architecture for generator and training for 25+ epochs is recommended.

+## Next Steps

+One possible implementation is a web app that allows user to upload a photo and outputs the monet-style painting of that photo.
+To achieve this, there are several steps:
+1. Create a python script that corresponds to the notebook and has the